 Customer Pick-up and Drop-off

-The ADA requires ADA paratransit to provide curb-to-curb service, but some ADA paratransit, including MetroAccess, provides door-to-door service, which means that the driver will meet and escort the customer from the outermost exterior door of the customer’s pick-up address and onto the vehicle, and from the vehicle to the outermost exterior door of the customer’s drop-off address.
+ADA paratransit must provide curb-to-curb service, but some ADA paratransit, including MetroAccess, provides door-to-door service, which means that the driver will meet and escort the customer from the outermost exterior door of the customer’s pick-up address and onto the vehicle, and from the vehicle to the outermost exterior door of the customer’s drop-off address.